eclipse-sumo/sumo/docs/web/docs/Demand/Dynamic_User_Assignment.md

 if none of the present routes is the "cheapest") and may be chosen according to the route choice mechanisms described below.

+## Alternative Route Selection

 Between successive calls of duarouter, the *.rou.alt.xml* format is used to record not only the current *best* route but also previously computed alternative routes.
+By default the fasted route is considered the *best* but this criterion may be changed with option **--eco-measure** to instead minimize a pollutant (i.e. *CO2*).

+This way, a new alternative route may be added in each iteration.
+The total number of alternatives is limited to 5 and the limit may be changed with option **--max-alternatives**.

-These routes are collected within a route distribution and used when deciding the actual route to drive in the next simulation step.
+These best routes are collected within a route distribution and used when deciding the actual route to drive in the next simulation step.
 This isn't always the one with the currently lowest cost but is rather sampled from the distribution of alternative